 Appreciating the role of IPO-Pakistan, the Additional Secretary said that IPO was putting up great efforts for engaging institutional stakeholders in creating awareness about IP rights and expanded its enforcement coordination mechanism to encourage IP rights holder to register their IPRs.

-In his vote of thanks, Mr. Muhammad Irfan Tarar, Director General, IPO-Pakistan, thanked the chief guest and audience for their participation in the seminar and making it successful.
+Muhammad Irfan Tarar, Director General, IPO-Pakistan thanked the Chief Guest, speakers and audience for attending the seminar and highlighted the achievements of IPO-Pakistan.

 He said that in the short span of time, IPO-Pakistan has achieved milestone achievements including; streamlining of IP system, intensified IPR awareness campaign, and establishment of TISC centers in universities and upgradation of IP Laws.
 Meanwhile, reviving of automation project, e-filing, e-payment and e-search for IP applications will be initiated shortly.